Alligator gar: Sport fish

 The long-time public perception of alligator gar as trash fish or a nuisance species has changed, with increasing national and international attention on the species as a sport fish, which some have attributed to features on popular television shows.
 Oklahoma, Texas, Arkansas, Mississippi, and Louisiana allow regulated sport fishing of alligator gar.
 Texas has one of the best remaining fisheries for alligator gar, and in concert with its efforts to maintain a viable fishery, imposed a one-per-day bag limit on them in 2009.
-The Texas state record, and world record for the largest alligator gar caught on rod and reel, is 279 lb, taken by Bill Valverde on January 1, 1951, on the Rio Grande in Texas.
+The Texas state record, and world record for the largest alligator gar caught on rod and reel, is 283 lb, taken by Arthur Weston on September 2, 2023, from Sam Rayburn Lake in Texas.
 Alligator gar are also quite popular among bowfishers because of their large size, trophy potential, and fighting ability.
 The Texas state bowfishing record was set in 2001 by Marty McClellan with a 290 lb alligator gar from the Trinity River.
 The all-tackle record was a 302 lb alligator gar caught on a trotline in 1953 by T.C.
 Pierce Jr. In 1991, fishing guide Kirk Kirkland anecdotally reported catching an alligator gar measuring 9 ft 6 in on rod and line from the Trinity River.